bvanrijn/solarized.css/README.md

 # solarized.css

 ## What's this?
-A simple, lightweight CSS framework that uses the *awesome* color scheme designed by Ethan Schoonover.
+A simple, lightweight CSS framework that is inspired by the Solarized color scheme.
 Available in (minified) CSS and Stylus.
-There's still work to be done, any help would be appreciated.

 ## Features

-What are the **solarized.css** features right now?, you might ask.
+_What are the **solarized.css** features right now?_, you might ask.
 Well, this:

 * Basic page markup (font stack, background color, font size)
 * Heading sizes (h1 to h6)